gibran-abdillah/simple-crud/README.md

 # simple-crud
-simple crud on flask python
+simple crud on flask python with orm

-## build with Bootstrap4